 The tuna is caught in an ancient system of tunnels and nets, invented by the Phoenicians, Mediterranean traders and settlers, in around 800 BC.
 Today it’s one of the most sustainable fishing methods around, with only tuna of a minimum weight being taken.

 Retinto beef comes from the Sierra del Retin mountains, and is known for its soft, lean meat with a nutty taste, thanks to a diet of acorns.
-Visitors are often surprised to see these horned cows lying on the sandy seaside.
+Visitors are often surprised to see these horned cows lying on the sandy beaches.

 The solera method of blending Sherry is unlike any other – learn about it on a fascinating bodega tour, which finishes up with the all-important tasting.